ln-komandur/nextcloud-on-ubuntu/README.md

 ```
 Refer [Configure to redirect to HTTPS site](https://help.nextcloud.com/t/configure-to-redirect-to-https-site/89135/4) , [Redirect SSLD](https://cwiki.apache.org/confluence/display/HTTPD/RedirectSSL) and [Hardening and Security Guidance](https://docs.nextcloud.com/server/latest/admin_manual/installation/harden_server.html) for details about ```<VirtualHost>``` items in the above conf file.

-Note: Firefox may report an error as `The page isn’t redirecting properly  Firefox has detected that the server is redirecting the request for this address in a way that will never complete.
+**Note: Even when the installation is complete Firefox may report an error as `The page isn’t redirecting properly  Firefox has detected that the server is redirecting the request for this address in a way that will never complete.
 This problem can sometimes be caused by disabling or refusing to accept cookies.` .
 Clicking the `Try Again` button would solve the problem (redirect to https)

 Providing `ServerAlias computername.local` helps to use the server url as `https://computername.local/nextcloud` from Linux laptops and iOS devices on the intranet if `avahi-daemon.service` is running on your server.
 Since Android devices do not support mDNS (Refer https://raspberrypi.stackexchange.com/questions/91154/raspberry-pis-local-hostname-doesnt-work-on-android-phones ), the `ServerName` has to remain as the IP address to make it accessible from those devices.